-- Specialty areas such as curriculum and instruction, reading, learning disabilities, special education, elementary and secondary education, Montessori education, and Religious Education. - Courses from other Graduate Education majors: Administration, Counseling. - c.
+- a.
+Specialty areas such as curriculum and instruction, reading, learning disabilities, special education, elementary and secondary education, early education, and Religious Education. - b.
+Courses from other Graduate Education majors: Administration, Counseling. - c.
 An academic area such as English, foreign language, history, business.
 Courses must be 400 level or above.